samatar26/forests-frontend/README.md

 - If you refresh on the details page, you get a 404 displayed.
 I think I know how to fix this, but out of time.
 - Unfortunately had no time for the bonus features as I spent some time on the infrastructure to get the project deployed.
 - Should really handle loading and error states.
 But there's only so much time in the day :sob:
+- Used a template I created myself, but do regret it a little as it would've been faster (and nicer) to use a component library.